Firesphere/silverstripe-solr-search/docs/16-Known-issues.md

 It's also known that Solr won't properly reload cores on Vagrant VM's.
 This is outside of control for this module, it is advised to restart Solr before and after a config change.

+## Solr is running as the wrong user

+For yet unknown reasons, even after following the Solr installation guide, it may happen that Solr runs as the wrong user.

+If this happens, the best course of action is to stop Solr and start it with the correct user:
+`cd /opt/solr-8.3.1 && sudo -u solr ./bin/solr start`

+Where `8.3.1` should reflect your current Solr version.
+Or, if you've allowed Solr to create symlinks, the path could be `/opt/solr`.

+## My config is written to the wrong folder (`.solr`)

+This is probably due to an older version of this module, that had this bug.
+Please upgrade.

+## I can't get it to work on Live or UAT

+We're very sorry, but deployments of Solr differ so much per deployment, that we can't give any solid advice.

+The best answer right now is following these steps:
+- Install Solr as described in [Install Solr](02-Solr.md)
+- Make sure the `data` folder is executable fully by Solr (`rxd` on Linux)
+- Make sure the `data/conf` folder is writeable by your PHP and the webserver (Apache2/Nginx/Caddy/Lighttpd etc.)
+- Run a local test of the live environment, ensuring all configs are good to go
+- If there are still errors, please contact your own sysadmin team first.
+They are most likely to be able to resolve the problem

+### To no avail, no solution worked

+If it is related to the module, and not related to actual permissions or other server set-up issues, and you can not make a public issue, you can contact us at

+`solr[@]casa-laguna[.]net`

+Please note that we may charge you for investigating and helping solve your issues.
+This module is FOSS, but our time is not unlimited and we may feel an issue is not worth the effort unless we get paid for our time.